Makallv/marks_summer_school_24/README.md

 Before user runs tests user should open up fixtures directory and rename `userTemplate` folder to `user` folder.
 In that folder user shall find `user.json` file and in that file he or she should find `"username": "",` and `"password": ""`.
 Between double quotes user should add his or hers created profile for web store to execute the full flow test.
+After wards to see the report, you will need to execute tests in headless mode.

+### Report cleanup
+After running tests and checking the report, user might want to clean up report folder so that after tests it only generates newest reports.
+Use command: `npm run cleanup` command will delete the report folder, and make it so much nicer if user wants to redo the tests.

 ### Code formating